 To man’s naked eye, there appears to be no change in God’s utterances during this period, which is because people are incapable of grasping the laws by which God speaks, and do not understand the context of His words.
 After reading the words of God, people don’t believe there to be any new mysteries in these words; thus, they are incapable of leading lives that are extraordinarily fresh, and instead live lives that are stagnant and lifeless.
 But in God’s utterances, we see that there is a deeper level of meaning, one that is both unfathomable and unreachable to man.
 Today, for man to be fortunate enough to read such words of God is the greatest of all blessings.
 If no one were to read these words, man would forever remain arrogant, self-righteous, unknowing of himself, and unaware of just how many failings he has.
 After reading the profound, unfathomable words of God, people secretly admire them, and there is true conviction in their hearts, untainted by falsehood; their hearts become the real deal, not counterfeit goods.
 This is what really happens in people’s hearts.
 Everyone has their own story in their heart.
 It’s as if they’re saying to themselves: Most likely this was spoken by God Himself—if not God, who else could utter such words?
 Why can’t I speak them?
 Why am I incapable of doing such work?
 It appears the incarnate God of which God speaks truly is real, and is God Himself!
 I will doubt no more.
 Otherwise, it may well be that when the hand of God arrives, it will be too late for regrets! … This is what most people think in their hearts.
 It is fair to say that, from when God began to speak until today, all people would have fallen away without the support of God’s words.
 Why is it said that all of this work is done by God Himself, and not by man?
 If God did not use words to support the life of the church, everyone would disappear without trace.
 Is this not the power of God?
 Is this truly man’s eloquence?
 Is this man’s singular talents?
 Absolutely not!
 Without dissection, no one would know what blood type runs through their veins, they would be unaware of how many hearts they have, or how many brains, and they would all think they know God.
 Do they not know that there is still opposition contained within their knowledge?
 Little wonder that God says, “Every person in mankind should accept the observation of My Spirit, should closely scrutinize their every word and action, and, moreover, should look upon My wondrous deeds.”
 From this it can be seen that God’s words are not aimless and without basis.
 God has never treated any man unfairly; even Job, with all his faith, wasn’t let off—he was also dissected, and left with nowhere to hide from his shame.
 And that’s to say nothing of the people of today.
 Thus, God then immediately asks: “How do you feel at the time of the kingdom’s arrival on earth?”
 God’s question matters little, but it leaves people perplexed: What do we feel?
 We still don’t know when the kingdom will arrive, so how could we talk of feelings?
 What’s more, we don’t have a clue.
 If I had to feel something, it would be “astonished,” and nothing else.
 In fact, this question is not the aim of God’s words.
 Above all, “When My sons and people stream to My throne, I formally commence judgment before the great white throne,” this single sentence summarizes the developments of the entire spiritual realm.
 No one knows what God wants to do in the spiritual realm during this time, and only after God utters these words is there a slight awakening in people.
 Because there are different steps to God’s work, God’s work throughout the universe also varies.
-During this time, God chiefly saves the sons and the people of God, which is to say, shepherded by the angels, the sons and the people of God begin to accept being dealt with and broken, they officially begin to dispel their thoughts and conceptions, and say goodbye to the ways of the world; in other words, the “judgment before the great white throne” spoken of by God officially begins.
+During this time, God chiefly saves the sons and the people of God, which is to say, shepherded by the angels, the sons and the people of God begin to accept being dealt with and broken, they officially begin to dispel their thoughts and conceptions, and say goodbye to any trace of this world; in other words, the “judgment before the great white throne” spoken of by God officially begins.
 Because it is the judgment of God, God must utter His voice—and although the content varies, the aim is always the same.
 Today, judging from the tone with which God speaks, it seems that His words are directed at a certain group of people.
 In fact, above all, these words address the nature of all mankind.
 They cut directly to man’s spinal cord, they do not spare man’s feelings, and they reveal the entirety of his essence, leaving nothing out, not letting anything through.
 Starting from today, God officially reveals the true face of man, and thus “releases the voice of My Spirit to the entire universe.”
 The effect that is ultimately achieved is “Through My words, I will wash clean all the people and things among all that is in heaven and on earth, so that the land is no longer filthy and licentious, but is a holy kingdom.”
 These words present the future of the kingdom, which is entirely of Christ’s kingdom, just as God said, “All is good fruit, all are diligent farmers.”
 Naturally, this will occur throughout the universe, and is not just limited to China.

 It is only when God begins to speak and act that people have a little knowledge of Him in their conceptions.
 In the beginning, this knowledge exists only in their conceptions, but as time goes by, people begin to feel that their own thoughts are increasingly futile and inappropriate; thus, they come to believe all that God says, to the extent that they “create a place for the practical God in their consciousness.”
 It is only in their consciousness that people have a place for the practical God.
 In reality, however, they do not know God, and speak nothing but empty words.
 Yet compared to the past, they have made tremendous progress—although they are still a long way away from the practical God Himself.
 Why does God always say, “Each day I walk among the unceasing flow of people, and each day I operate within every person”?
 The more God says such things, the more people can compare them to the actions of the practical God Himself of today, and so they can better know the practical God in reality.
 Because God’s words are spoken from the perspective of the flesh, and uttered using the language of humanity, people are able to appreciate the words of God by measuring them against material things, and thereby a greater effect is achieved.
 In addition, time and time again God speaks of the image of the “Me” in people’s hearts and the “Me” in reality, which makes people more willing to purge the image of God in their hearts, and thus willing to know and engage with the practical God Himself.
 This is the wisdom of God’s words.
 The more God says such things, the greater the benefit to people’s knowledge of God, and thus God says, “If I did not become flesh, man would never know Me, and even if he came to know Me, wouldn’t such knowledge still be a conception?”
 Indeed, if people were required to know God according to their own conceptions, it would be easy for them, they would be relaxed and happy, and thus God would be forever vague, and not practical in people’s hearts, which would prove that Satan, and not God, holds dominion over the whole universe; thus, God’s words that “I have taken back My power” would forever remain empty.